StrongTechProject/iCloud-ObsiSync/README.md

 [中文文档](README.zh.md) | [Documentation](docs/Doc.md)

-An automated tool to sync your Obsidian Vault from iCloud to a local Git repository and push changes to GitHub.
+An automated tool to sync your Obsidian Vault from iCloud or any local directory to a local Git repository and push changes to GitHub.

 ## Features
-- **Auto-Sync**: Mirrors iCloud folder to a local Git repo using `rsync`.
+- **Auto-Sync**: Conditionally mirrors your Obsidian vault to a local Git repo using `rsync`.
+Skips `rsync` if the vault is directly managed as a Git repository.
 - **Version Control**: Automatically commits and pushes changes to GitHub.
 - **Secure**: Sensitive configuration (paths, SSH keys) is separated and ignored by Git.
 - **Cron-Ready**: Optimized for running as a background cron job.